Thought2Text: Text Generation from EEG Signal using Large Language Models (LLMs): Method

 \subsection{Stage1: Training EEG Encoder for Embedding Extraction}

 The first stage of our approach focuses on developing an encoder that extracts meaningful embeddings ($H_{eeg}$) from multi-channel EEG signals.
-Since the target thoughts are short and pertain to the most salient features of an image, we design the encoder with two objectives: (a) aligning the EEG embeddings with those derived from image stimuli using a pretrained visual encoder, and (b) predicting the most salient object (e.g., piano) from the EEG embeddings.
+Since the target thoughts are short and pertain to the most salient features of an image, we design the encoder with two objectives: (a) aligning the EEG embeddings with those derived from image stimuli using a pretrained visual encoder, and (b) predicting the most salient object (\textit{e.g.,} piano) from the EEG embeddings.

-As shown in Figure \ref{fig:overall}, we utilize a multichannel EEG encoder inspired by \textit{ChannelNet} \cite{palazzo2020decoding}, a deep convolutional neural network model, to convert EEG signals into multidimensional embeddings ($H_{eeg}$).
+As shown in Figure \ref{fig:overall}, we use a multichannel EEG encoder inspired by \textit{ChannelNet} \cite{palazzo2020decoding}, a deep convolutional neural network model, to convert EEG signals into multidimensional embeddings ($H_{eeg}$).
 These embeddings are further processed by an MLP classifier to predict object labels ($y_{obj}$), which correspond to objects present in the image stimuli.
-The label set matches Imagenet’s labels, available as part of the dataset, representing the most salient object in each image.
+The label-set matches ImageNet’s labels, available as part of the dataset, representing the most salient object in each image.

 The model is trained by minimizing two losses: (A) a categorical cross-entropy loss ($CE$) between the predicted and ground-truth object labels, and (B) a mean squared error ($MSE$) between the EEG embeddings ($H_{eeg}$) and pooled image embeddings ($H_{clip}$) from a pretrained CLIP model \cite{radford2021learning}, which captures semantically rich image representations.
 CLIP’s embeddings offer robust transfer learning capabilities, making them ideal for aligning with EEG data.
+Performance metrics for EEG-to-image classification using trained MLP Classifier

 To better align EEG embeddings with visual stimuli, we simplify images by removing non-central details like color, converting them into sketches using techniques such as \textit{Gaussian Blur} and \textit{Canny} filters.
-While this step is empirical and optional, it helps focus the alignment on core object features.
+Although this step is empirical and optional, using sketches help focus the alignment on the core features of the object as discussed in Fine-Grained Sketch-Based Image Retrieval \cite{luo2023review} and Interactive Sketch Question Answering \cite{lei2024emergent}.